 - Best way to maximse revenue is if you can generate in house management demand

 - You will need to manage the advertising and targeting in house

 - Finding people willing to advertise directly on your app and not through a mobile ad network may be time-consuming and difficult

 2. Traditional app store sale

-Selling your app for a once off payment is still a popular method for app monatisation, although the industry has been moving away from it for several years.
-The biggest reason for the shift is that there are on going costs with app hosting and keeping the code up to date and relevant, so once of payments for your app will fail to further monatise users or create a consistent revenue stream.
+Selling your app for a once-off payment is still a popular method for app monatisation, although the industry has been moving away from it for several years.
+The biggest reason for the shift is that there are ongoing costs with app hosting and keeping the code up to date and relevant, so once payments for your app will fail to further monetise users or create a consistent revenue stream.
 This however can be offset with the right pricing structure and app popularity.

 - Simple and easy to create

 - Can provide a high value per user by charging them a premium